A Dirac type condition for properly coloured paths and cycles: Introduction

 \section{Introduction}

 All graphs considered in this paper are simple without loops unless stated otherwise.
 Throughout this paper, $G$ is assumed to be a graph.
-An \emph{edge colouring}~$c$ of $G$ an assignment of colours to the edges of~$G$.
-An \emph{edge-coloured graph} is a graph $G$ with an edge colouring~$c$ of $G$.
+An \emph{edge-colouring}~$c$ of $G$ is an assignment of colours to the edges of~$G$.
+An \emph{edge-coloured graph} is a graph $G$ with an edge-colouring~$c$ of $G$.

 An edge-coloured graph $G$ is said to be \emph{properly coloured}, or \emph{p.c.} for short, if no two adjacent edges have the same colour.
 Moreover, $G$ is \emph{rainbow} if every edge has distinct colour.
-The \textit{colour degree}~$d^c(v)$ of a vertex~$v$ is the number of different colours on edges incident to~$v$.
-The \textit{minimum colour degree} $\delta^c(G)$ of a graph~$G$ is the minimal $d^c(v)$ over all vertices~$v$ in~$G$.
+The \textit{colour degree}~$d^c_G(v)$ of a vertex~$v$ is the number of different colours on edges incident to~$v$.
+The \textit{minimum colour degree} $\delta^c(G)$ of a graph~$G$ is the minimal $d^c_G(v)$ over all vertices~$v$ in~$G$.
 In this article, we study the p.c. paths and p.c. cycles in edge-coloured graphs~$G$ with $\delta^c(G) \ge 2$.
 For surveys regarding properly coloured subgraphs and rainbow subgraphs in edge-coloured graphs, we recommend Chapter~16 of~\cite{MR2472389} and \cite{MR2438857} respectively.

-Grossman and H{\"a}ggkvist~\cite{MR701173} gave a sufficient condition on the existence of p.c. cycles in edge-coloured graphs with two colours.
-Later on, Yeo~\cite{MR1438622} extended the result to edge-coloured graphs with any number of colours. \begin{thm}[Grossman and H{\"a}ggkvist~\cite{MR701173}, Yeo~\cite{MR1438622}] Let $G$ be a graph with an edge colouring~$c$.
-If $G$ has no p.c. cycle, then there is a vertex~$z$ in~$G$ such that no connected component of $G-z$ is joined to $z$ with edges of more than one colour. \end{thm}
+Grossman and H{\"a}ggkvist~\cite{MR701173} gave a sufficient condition for the existence of a p.c. cycle in edge-coloured graphs with two colours.
+Later on, Yeo~\cite{MR1438622} extended the result to edge-coloured graphs with any number of colours.

+\begin{thm}[Grossman and H{\"a}ggkvist~\cite{MR701173}, Yeo~\cite{MR1438622}] Let $G$ be a graph with an edge-colouring~$c$.
+If $G$ has no properly coloured cycle, then there is a vertex~$z$ in~$G$ such that no connected component of $G-z$ is joined to $z$ with edges of more than one colour. \end{thm}